belloum/reproducible-monitoring/README.md

 # Reproducibile activity monitoring
-Here, we made publicly available: (1) a realistic set of sensor data collected from a smart home, and (2) analysis rules for activity monitoring.
+Here, we make publicly available: (1) a realistic set of sensor data collected from a smart home, and (2) analysis rules for activity monitoring.
 These rules are written with a domain-specific language nammed Allen.
 Because of the dedicated nature of this DSL, our monitoring rules are concise and high-level, facilitating their evolution.